oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 Members of the JSON object also include parameters if the resource path is a function invocation or function import.
-In this case parameters MUST be represented like parameters in an action invocation [OData-JSON, section #odata-json-format#ActionInvocation], and in the resource path parentheses after the function name MUST be omitted.
+In this case parameters MUST be represented like parameters in an action invocation [#OData-JSON#ActionInvocation], and in the resource path parentheses after the function name MUST be omitted.

 ::: example